Leadership & Service | Senior School | Denstone College | Staffordshire

 DUKE OF EDINBURGH'S AWARD

-Very popular with pupils is The Duke of Edinburgh's Award, which is offered to all pupils, starting in the Third Form with the Bronze Award leading up to the Gold Award in the Lower Sixth Form.
+Very popular with pupils is The Duke of Edinburgh's Award, which is offered to all pupils, starting in the Third Form with the Bronze Award leading up to the Gold Award in the Lower Sixth Form; it is a flagship opportunity within our co-curricular activities and strongly complements the values and personal development focus of Shape of the Week.

 At the Bronze Award level, the participants are required to commit to six months’ volunteering, a physical activity and a skill.
 They are also required to undertake a further three months in one of these activities.
 In addition, they will plan, train and complete a two day, one night expedition in the nearby Peak District.
-The Silver Award is offered to the Fourth Form.
-Participants are also required to commit to six months’ volunteering, physical and skills sections of the award with a three day, two night expedition for which they have planned and trained.
+The Silver Award is offered to the Year 10.
+Participants are also required to commit to six months’ volunteering, physical and skills sections of the award with a three day, two night expedition for which they have planned and trained; experiences that build independence, organisation and leadership, and support pupils’ wider senior academic progress.

-The Fifth Form are given a year off to study for GCSE’s and, if needed, to finish off their Silver Award The prestigious Gold Award begins in the Sixth Form, where the commitment is twelve months and a four day, three night expedition in wild country.
+The Year 11 are given a year off to study for GCSE’s and, if needed, to finish off their Silver Award The prestigious Gold Award begins in the Sixth Form, where the commitment is twelve months and a four day, three night expedition in wild country.
 This would normally be in Snowdonia or North Yorkshire.
-Along with the three sections covered by the Bronze and Silver Awards, Gold Award candidates have to complete a five day, four nights residential camp.
+Along with the three sections covered by the Bronze and Silver Awards, Gold Award candidates have to complete a five day, four nights residential camp; these sustained commitments are excellent preparation for sixth form study, university life and employment, and link naturally to future planning through senior results, careers and further education.

 A direct entrant for either the Silver or Gold award will need to do an additional six months in one of the sections to complete their award.